sccn/sccn.github.io/others/EEGLAB_Extensions.md

 -   **[bioelectromag](http://eeg.sourceforge.net/bioelectromagnetism.html)**: The
     bioelectromagnetism
-    Matlab toolbox is interfaced in this extension to plot average ERPs and to find their minima and maxima (peak finding).
+    MATLAB toolbox is interfaced in this extension to plot average ERPs and to find their minima and maxima (peak finding).
 Only a few files from this toolbox are included in this extension.

 ### Source and connectivity analysis